How to Get the Maximum Tax Refund? A Guide to Income Tax Filing in 2025 (YA 2024)

-April’s almost over, and that means the deadline to file your income tax is coming up soon!
-Love it or dread it, you’ve got to do it.
-While most tax deductibles are somewhat standard through the years, there are slight changes that may be beneficial to you, especially during these tough financial times.
-To see what’s new or understand your deductible options, this guide is for you.
+While most tax deductibles are somewhat standard through the years, there are slight changes that may be beneficial to you.
+To help you better understand your deductible options and see what’s new, this guide is for you.

-ProTip: If you have multiple full-time jobs in 2023, request your EA forms from all the companies and add up the sum of income, tax deductions, and other required information.
+ProTip: If you have multiple full-time jobs in 2024, request your EA forms from all the companies and add up the sum of income, tax deductions, and other required information.

 - Care for disabled spouse, RM5,000